StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/02-Automated-Lightning-Node-Setup/README.md

     *   Getting a new address to fund the node: `lncli newaddress p2wkh`
     *   Checking sync status: `lncli getinfo`
     *   Opening channels: `lncli openchannel --node_key <pubkey> --local_amt <amount>`
-*   **Goose Task**: `goose run --query "Write a bash script that uses lncli to: 1.
+*   **Goose Task Example**: `Write a bash script that uses lncli to: 1.
 Check if the wallet is unlocked.
 2. If locked, prompt for password and unlock.
 3. Get a new on-chain address.
-4. Display the node's pubkey and current block height."`
+4. Display the node's pubkey and current block height.`

 ### Step 5: Integrating Alby for Testing